Lions flanker Sean O'Brien cleared to play series decider in Auckland

 Source:

-British and Irish Lions flanker Sean O'Brien says he is looking forward to joining his squad after a citing complaint against him was dismissed late Sunday evening.
+British and Irish Lions flanker Sean O'Brien says he is looking forward to joining his squad after a citing complaint against him was dismissed late last night.

 In a response issue to the verdict by the Lions, O'Brien said: "Firstly, I hope Waisake is OK."